Use the code SOC25 for 25% off your order

 Dark coloured liquids such as tea, coffee, and red wine contain tannins that leave stains on your teeth.
-If possible, drink these through a straw (an environmental friendly one, of course) and if all else fails, you could always invest in our Teeth White Pen – it’s very easy to use, actively dissolves stains, and is a staple in our handbags.
+If you can’t survive without your morning coffee, try drinking through a straw (an environmentally friendly one, of course!) and if all else fails, you could always invest in our Teeth White Pen – it’s very easy to use, actively dissolves stains, and is a staple in our handbags.

 Be wary of whitening fads

 Have you ever heard of a dentist recommending charcoal or baking soda to whiten your teeth?
 No, of course not!
 Try to avoid using anything gritty that sticks to your teeth like baking soda or charcoal – yes, they can remove stains, but these are abrasive, meaning that they act like sandpaper and damage the tooth’s enamel in the process.

 Dry mouth = danger zone

 Keep yourself hydrated by drinking at least two litres of water a day to produce saliva and avoid your mouth becoming dry.
 Saliva acts as your mouth’s antiseptic and helps to prevent decay.
 Without it, excess food particles and bacteria will not be washed away, not only leaving you with bad breath but your teeth will become more prone to decay.

 Not only does smoking give you yellow teeth and make you more prone to gum disease and inflammation, it’s also the number one cause of oral cancer.
 If you’re a smoker, it can be hard to give up, but if you are looking to improve your oral health then it’s best to kick the habit!
 Speak with your dentist and he/she will provide you with plenty of advice and support.
 Smoking is more harmful to teeth than not brushing at all!